The Beast of the City: Production

 The Beast of the City originated in consultations between MGM head of production Louis B. Mayer and President Herbert Hoover, who was concerned that the public needed to have greater respect for police officers and other law-enforcement officials.
 The film opens with this text: "Instead of the glorification of cowardly gangsters, we need the glorification of policemen who do their duty and give their lives in public protection.
 If the police had the vigilant, universal backing of public opinion in their communities, if they had the implacable support of the prosecuting authorities and the courts—I am convinced that our police would stamp out the excessive crime—which has disgraced some of our great cities”— President Herbert Hoover.”
 The film was produced under the working title "City Sentinels"; principal photography took place from November 4 to December 1931 at MGM's studios in Culver City.

 After the film was completed, Mayer decided that it was not quite right for MGM's image as the home of family entertainment, because it was too violent, despite its focus on law-and-order.
 Mayer ordered that it be exhibited as the bottom feature on double bills.
 The film was Jean Harlow's opportunity to show MGM that she would cooperate with the studio, and she was rewarded with better roles which would shortly lead to stardom.

+W.R.
+Burnett called it "one of the best crime pictures of all.
+Hersholt was a greasy, offensive Capone.
+Really good."
+He felt it was well directed although Charles Brabin was English.
+"Everything about it was wrong.
+Making an American hoodlum picture, giving it to an Englishman.
+We’d have a story conference, and he’d go to sleep right in your face."